 Established in 1988, Codico was set up to distribute and support Domino Printing Sciences coding and marking equipment throughout Ireland.
 Our solutions enable manufacturers to print late stage information on to products and packaging; expiry, use by and best before dates, batch & model numbers, logos and barcodes (linear and 2D datamatrix or GS1 standard).
 We are a GS1 Ireland registered solutions provider.

-This year we are celebrating 30 years in business.
+Last year we celebrated 30 years in business.

 Our Domino printing technologies include continuous inkjet, laser marking (Co2 laser and fibre laser), thermal inkjet printing, thermal transfer over print, print and apply labelling.
 We also provide the commercial printing market with DoD (drop on demand) technology and digital printing capabilities.